grimavatar/Qwen3-TTS-Train/README.md

 The goal was simple: make it actually usable on free Colab without hacks, crashes, or constant OOM errors.

+## Early thoughts

+1. Since quantized AdamW might have a small risk of slight degradation, I disabled it by default to stay as close as possible to the original training recipe.
+I recommend only enabling it if you actually run into Out of Memory (OOM) errors.

+> **Tip:** Add the `--use_8bit_adam` flag to enable it.

+2. For gradient checkpointing, I read that it can slow training down a bit.
+In practice I did not notice any meaningful slowdown, but the memory savings are huge.
+The important part is that it does not affect training quality, so for now I would simply leave it enabled.

+3. Even with the fast speech pace fix applied, the output was still as fast as the Base model when voice cloning.
+For me, increasing the learning rate from 2e-6 to 2e-5 finally fixed it.
+The model converged better and the pacing became much more natural.

 ## Guides
 1. For general Qwen TTS information, see the official Qwen3-TTS repository:
    https://github.com/QwenLM/Qwen3-TTS
 2. For finetuning help specific to this setup, see the finetuning section:
    https://github.com/grimavatar/Qwen3-TTS/tree/main/finetuning

 ## Acknowledgement
 Huge thanks to the original authors and contributors who made this possible.